hodyroff/scs-training/Introduction/README.md

     1. By making it easier for local providers and allow self-hosting, data sovereignty is supported.
     2. By having many provider adhering to the same [technical standards](https://docs.scs.community/standards), switching providers becomes a lot easier.
 The standards are covered by [automated continuous tests](https://github.com/SovereignCloudStack/standards/Tests/) and can be certified (*SCS-compatible*)
-    3. By having an openly developed complete open source [reference implementation](https://docs.scs.community/docs/category/releases), everyone can adjust technnology and contribute to it, thus delivering on technical sovereignty (*SCS-open*)
+    3. By having an openly developed complete open source [reference implementation](https://docs.scs.community/docs/category/releases), everyone can adjust technology and contribute to it, thus delivering on technical sovereignty (*SCS-open*)
-    4. By giving transpareny into operations (e.g. via blog articles, OSHM, Lean Operator Coffee), some collaborative element is added to the Ops part of DevOps.
+    4. By giving transparency into operations (e.g. via blog articles, OSHM, Lean Operator Coffee), some collaborative element is added to the Ops part of DevOps.
 [Open Operations](https://openoperations.org/) thus enables the highest level (*SCS-sovereign*).
 * SCS was a project by the Open Source Business Alliance e.V. ([OSBA](https://osb-alliance.de/)) in Europe in the [Gaia-X](https://gaia-x.eu/) context and received public funding from German [BMWK](https://bmwk.bund.de/) 2021 -- 2024.
-* It has collaboratively and openy developed and reeased 5 versions of *SCS-compatible* IaaS standards, 1 version of KaaS standards,
+* It has collaboratively and openly developed and released 5 versions of *SCS-compatible* IaaS standards, 1 version of KaaS standards,
   8 releases of the reference implementation, has organized two own conferences (SCS summits), 4 Hackathons and has contributed to numerous publications and conferences.
-* The standards evolution is now governed by the Forum SCS-Standards in the non=profit OSBA, whereare open software development continues with the ecosystem partners in the SCS community, governed by the SCS project board.
+* The standards evolution is now governed by the Forum SCS-Standards in the non=profit OSBA, whereas open software development continues with the ecosystem partners in the SCS community, governed by the SCS project board.

-## SCS and govstack
+## SCS and GovStack
-* The SCS project has contributed to the govstack cloud building block, reflecting some high level principles behind the standardization.
+* The SCS project has contributed to the GovStack cloud building block, reflecting some high level principles behind the standardization.
-* The SCS reference implementation fulfills the govstack Cloud BB's specifications and is thus listed on the GovMarket.
+* The SCS reference implementation fulfills the GovStack Cloud BB's specifications and is thus listed on the GovMarket.
 * The trainings are a contribution to spread the skills and this way support Digital Sovereignty.
 Thanks!